HyperstackDemos/DreamTalkDemo/README.md

 ```

 ## Virtual enviroments
-We will create 2 different virtual environments to contain the different dependencies:
+We will create 3 different virtual environments to contain the different dependencies:
 * `venv_dreamtalk`: contains the dependencies needed to run DreamTalk, based on python 3.7.
+* `venv_openvoice`: contains the dependencies needed to run OpenVoice, based on python 3.10.
-* `venv_openvoice`: contains the dependencies needed to run OpenVoice and StableDiffusion 3, based on python 3.10.
+* `venv_sd3`:  contains the dependencies needed to run StableDiffusion 3, based on python 3.10.

 ## Install project dependencies
 Let's start with `venv_dreamtalk` virtual environment.